eltitopera/AllTweetsFromHashtag/README.md

 > mvn clean compile assembly:single

 Then copy the file generated inside the folder flink and tweets.
 The file should be rename in __ToElastic.jar__ inside the folder __flink__ and inside the folder __tweets__ rename to __tweets.jar__

-Note: the java file has 3 parameters:
- - -o get all old tweets
- - -s get the new tweets (streaming)
- - -a get old and new tweets

 ## Create containers